 Bacon grease is even worse than bacon itself.
 All the unhealthy fats are present in the grease in a more concentrated form.
 This can clog your dog’s arteries.
 Too much greasy oil in any food is very bad for the heart.

 Your dogs will love the taste of bacon grease, but they don’t know what’s good for them.
 Only a good dog owner will withhold bacon and its grease for a special canine friend.

 Raw & Cooked Bacon

 Bacon isn’t good for your dog, whether raw or cooked, period!
 Feeding raw bacon can result in diarrhea.
 There could even be parasites, worms and bacteria present in the meat.
-The curing procedure for preparing bacon involves a nasty chemical process and the preservatives can lead to kidney, liver, and heart damage.
+The curing procedure for preparing it involves a nasty chemical process and the preservatives can lead to kidney, liver, and heart damage.

-If you insist on occasionally giving your dogs some bacon then purchase a type that’s very lean, unsalted and cook it in virgin olive oil.
+If you insist on occasionally giving your dogs some bacon then purchase a type that’s lean, unsalted and cook it in virgin olive oil.

 The Right Dog Diet

 Instead, feed your dog nutritious food with low filler ingredients.
 This usually can’t be found in people foods.
 Find a high quality brand of dog food that offers the right balance.
 A healthier alternative to any rich pork would be bacon-flavored dog treats.